Yu-HuanWu/WhoAreYu/README.md

 ## My name is Yu-Huan Wu, but you can call me Yu Huan Wu.

-I am a full time full-stack software engineer (part time fool-stack) who is passionate about lifting the underserved through education.
+I am a full time fullstack software engineer (part time fool-stack) who is passionate about lifting the underserved through education.

 I think my projects are pretty neat, check them out: